On this page:

 IPN students have the opportunity to apply for a wide array of awards and fellowships, including internal awards and fellowships, external awards (namely, the Vanier CGS, Fulbright Student Awards), and travel awards.

-Between 2015 and 2018, IPN students received 220 competitive studentships and 91 federal and provincial awards, which include 10 Vanier CGS awards.
+Between 2015 and 2018, IPN students received 220 competitive fellowships and 91 federal and provincial awards, which include 10 Vanier CGS awards.

 Every year, IPN organizes various lectures, seminars and workshops on new and emerging topics in research.
 One of our biggest events of the year is our annual Scientific Retreat, which is a two-day academic gathering consisting of a keynote address delivered by a well-esteemed researcher, symposia led by our own faculty members and students, student poster presentations, a wine & cheese evening, and a student social.